Review of Wikibuy – Possibly the EASIEST way to save money shopping online

 The money you save with Wikibuy is grand enough, but if you use the right card, you can double-dip your savings.
 There are scads of credit cards that’ll give you cash back for your already discounted purchases — some of the best cashback credit cards can give you a 10% return!

-Cards like the Chase Freedom® and the Discover it® Cash Back have bonus categories that rotate each quarter and earn you 5% back on certain purchases (on up to $1,500 in spending each quarter you activate).
+For example, cards like the Chase Freedom® have bonus categories that rotate each quarter and earn you 5% back on certain purchases (on up to $1,500 in spending each quarter you activate).
 Many times those categories are very useful, like supermarkets, gas stations, even Amazon.
-And the Discover it Cash Back has an extra superpower: at the end of 12 billing cycles, Discover will match all the cashback you’ve earned over the past year.
-So any money you’ve spent in those 5% rotating bonus categories (on the first $1,500 in purchases each quarter you activate) effectively becomes 10% for the first year.

 Wikibuy is an excellent way to save money when shopping online.
 It will instantaneously search TONS of websites and display the cheapest options.
 This free tool can save hours of research.